pedro-homero/pedro-homero.github.io/_posts/2023-04-14-A-question-of-power.markdown

 b) other cases emerged; once someone speaks up it empowers other victims/survivors to talk about their own cases.

-To give you some context: this professor is, as [Wikipedia](https://en.wikipedia.org/wiki/Boaventura_de_Sousa_Santos) tells us:
+To give you some context: this professor is, as [Wikipedia](https://en.wikipedia.org/wiki/Boaventura_de_Sousa_Santos) :link: tells us:

 *a sociologist, Professor emeritus at the School of Economics at the University of Coimbra, Distinguished Legal Scholar at the University of Wisconsin-Madison Law School, Global Legal Scholar at the University of Warwick and Director Emeritus of the Centre for Social Studies (CES) at the University of Coimbra.
 A Marxist, outspoken sympathizer and avowed supporter of the Bloco de Esquerda party, he is regarded as one of the most prominent Portuguese living left-wing intellectuals.*